 1 tablespoon olive oil

-Toppings such as onions, cilantro, cabbage, lettuce, spinach, chopped bell pepper, ect.
+Toppings such as greens of scallions, cilantro, cabbage, lettuce, spinach, chopped bell pepper, shredded cheese ect.

 Heat oven to 425 degrees.
 Place corn tortillas on a cookie sheet and brush both sides with 2 teaspoons of oil and bake for 5 minutes on each side.
 Heat 1 teaspoon oil in skillet and add vegetables.
 Saute them until they are soft.
 While the veggies are cooking in a small bowl, beat eggs and add salt and pepper.
 Add eggs and lightly scramble.
 Place 1 or 2 tortillas on a plate and add eggs.On top of egg and tortillas, add toppings of your choice, salsa and cheese.